 Click on the Add button and select External Site, then specify the site name (or click on the Search button to browse through the list of available external sites), then click on Next.

 Specify the credentials to be used against the selected external site:

-· Specify a domain administrator account for sites of domain joint computers
+- Specify a domain administrator account for sites of domain joined computers

 Please refer to the Goverlan Reach Gateway User Guide for further information.

 Enabling Microsoft LAPS Support